rcbops/openstack-ops/README.md

 -------------------

-Most RPC OpenStack supports scripts are currently running outside of ansible and are stored inside the files folder.
+Most RPC OpenStack supports scripts are currently running outside of ansible and are stored inside the playbooks/files folder.
-Those scripts will be converted into individual Ansible tasks over time.
+Those scripts will be converted into individual Ansible tasks over time, when necessary.

 ### rpc-o-support